Blood Diamonds: Tracing the Path of the World's Deadliest Stones-- A Book Review

 Total: 38/40

 By now, most people know about blood diamonds.
-For those that don’t, the term “blood diamonds” (sometimes referred to as "conflict diamonds") is a slang term for diamonds that are mined and sold from war torn countries to fund civil wars, coups and general unrest, resulting in innumerable deaths and mutilations, mostly in Africa, and predominately in Sierra Leone.
+For those that don’t, the term “blood diamonds” (sometimes referred to as "conflict diamonds") is a slang term for diamonds that are mined and sold from war torn countries to fund civil wars, coups and general unrest, resulting in innumerable deaths and mutilations, mostly in Africa, and predominantly in Sierra Leone.
 Freelance journalist Greg Campbell was one of the first to bring these rocks to light in his meticulously researched, gut wrenching and terrifying book, Blood Diamonds .

 Even though the vast majority of diamonds come from legitimate sources, the origin of most, if not all, diamonds, even with the latest protocols put in place, are nearly impossible to trace.
 As the book infers, if you buy a diamond, you could very well be paying for a rock that helped fund Al Qaeda (author Greg Campbell was conducting his research embedded in Sierra Leone when the terrorist attacks of September 11th 2001 occurred) or Hezbollah or cost a young man his family and his hands, or even his life.